Planning a trip to Bryce Canyon National Park? There are a lot of fun things to do in this beautiful Utah national park.

-When I was growing up, I visited Bryce Canyon National Park regularly, because we often visited family in Southern Utah.
+When I was growing up, I visited Bryce Canyon National Park every year, because we often visited family in Southern Utah.
 I have returned to Bryce Canyon with my own children several times in all seasons.
-It’s a special place.
+It's a special place.

 Here are some of my favorite places in Bryce Canyon National Park.
 They include places where I return over and over again, and a couple of new discoveries as well.

 Our first stop at most national parks is the visitor center.
 Bryce Canyon has a pretty good one with the usual short film, exhibits and gift shop.
 We always visit the ranger desk for Junior Ranger information for our kids and to up-to-the-minute information about whatever we might want to know about the park.

 Bryce Canyon can be easily appreciated from a string of accessible viewpoints.
 You can spend a full day driving from one to the other, or from several of these points you can get a different perspective of the amphitheater by hiking in.

 Related: Tips for Your First Trip to Bryce Canyon

 Sunrise Point and Sunset Point are adjoining viewpoints and you could drive to both, but to really soak up the scenery, I recommend walking the easy half-mile trail between them.
 The trail is paved and wide and is the only wheelchair or stroller trail in the park.
 There are benches along the way for resting and savoring the view.

 Sunrise to Sunset is a small section of the longer Rim Trail.
 You can hike as much of it as you like.
 During warm weather months, you can hop on the free shuttle and ride back to your starting point at any time.
 Even better, start by riding the shuttle and then your walk along the rim will be mostly downhill.